PelionIoT/mbl-cli/README.md

 ## Installation

 The CLI is distributed using pypi.
-To install the tool use `pip`:
+To install the tool use `pip`

 ```bash
 $ pip install mbl-cli